StavrosBizelis/NetworkDistributedDeferredShading/README.md

 # NetworkDistributedDeferredShading
-Thesis for Ciy, University of London
+Thesis for City, University of London